Hi, Please feel free to leave comments to help me improve this story, its a work in progress and I would value any input.

 Something about me always seemed to attract a fight, maybe the street punk had seen one too many Bruce Lee movies and assumed that anyone who looked vaguely Asian must be a kung fu master.
 Somewhere along the way I learned to fight or at least I picked up enough to survive and that’s more than most can say.
 We arrived in New York under cover of darkness and although the real captain of the ship might have been dead the dock workers had already been paid to ignore us.
 So we entered the country more or less unscathed and in the past twenty years I’ve grown into a man, and more or less grown out of being Vietnamese, I no longer spoke the language, had any contact with my people and my family were dead.
 I was American through and through.

 The years passed swiftly and the little boy Tran Phan Woo was gone, and in his place was the man Trey Phan.
-I’d changed my name as soon as I was old enough to realize that people were uncomfortable with the sheer ethnicity of it and because it was a constant reminder of my heritage and where I’d come from, or more accurately everything I’d lost on the Journey to freedom.
+I’d changed my name as soon as I was old enough to realise that people were uncomfortable with the sheer ethnicity of it and because it was a constant reminder of my heritage and where I’d come from, or more accurately everything I’d lost on the Journey to freedom.
 My family were proud and very traditional and would have been ashamed but it was better to keep them in my heart rather than carry the name with me and have it be a bull’s-eye pointing out just how different I was.
 Especially when I already couldn’t be more different.

 As it turns out that night on the boat something had snapped within me, too late to save my parents and that would always haunt me but I felt the power that had lain dormant within me explode, and I knew then that I was different.
 There was a power inside of me that could be used to do incredible things if only I could learn to control it.
 As a boy I often felt the power inside me, wriggling about, almost tangible.
 Begging to be set free but forever held in check by my fears that I might take the lives of those around me.